 The Diamond Rio 500 Digital Audio Player was one of the early MP3 players that tried vainly to simplify the intricate and sometimes confusing domain of digital music transfer and rights management until Apple’s iTunes hit the jackpot in 2001.

-Released in 1999 for about US$270, the sleek 3.5″ x 2.75″ x 0.6″ gizmo (just slightly thicker than a deck of playing cards) came with 64MB of memory built-in, a SmartMedia card slot for expansion, a minimalistic design, RioPort Audio Manager software and, most importantly, a USB interface.
+Released in 1999 for about US$270, the sleek 3.5″ x 2.75″ x 0.6″ gizmo (just slightly thicker than a deck of playing cards) had 64MB of memory built-in, a SmartMedia card slot for expansion, a minimalistic design, RioPort Audio Manager software, and, most importantly, a USB interface.

-SoundJam, the company, was eventually bought by Apple in 2000 and whose codes would eventually result in – you guessed it rightiTunes 1.0.
+SoundJam, the company, was eventually bought by Apple in 2000, whose codes eventually resulted in—you guessed it right—iTunes 1.0.

-Today, there is still a slew of digital audio players that eschew iTunes yet are still so easy to use because of the USB cable plus the fact that computer OSes have become so much betterjust drag and drop your audio files!
+Today, there are still a slew of digital audio players that eschew iTunes yet are still so easy to use because of the USB cable and the fact that computer OSes have become so much better—just drag and drop your audio files!

 So, the Rio 500 has a USB interface, and I have the original USB cable, so transferring a few MP3s using the latest versions of Windows, Mac OS, Linux, or even Chrome should be easy, right?

-The trouble with using old technologies using modern tools is the accompanying hassles that naturally come with them.
+The trouble with using old technologies and modern tools is the accompanying hassles that naturally come with them.

-No, the Rio 500 won’t simply come up as just another USB device after I connected the unique USB cable on any one of my latest computers.
+No, the Rio 500 won’t appear as just another USB device after I connect the unique USB cable to any of my latest computers.

-It only worked -transferred a few more MP3s- after I got hold of an ancient Dell Latitude (with a vintage Pentium 233 MMX CPU) laptop -luckily, with a solitary USB port– that operated under Windows ME (Millennium Edition).
+It only worked—I transferred a few more MP3s—after I got hold of an ancient Dell Latitude (with a vintage Pentium 233 MMX CPU) laptop—luckily, with a solitary USB port—that operated under Windows ME (Millennium Edition).

 An ancient Dell Latitude CPi (with a Pentium MMX processor) laptop running Windows ME

-And, thanks to a software called RIOsitude (v3.12) that was provided by the open-source community, I could transfer a few MP3s to the vintage player via USB.
+Thanks to software called RIOsitude (v3.12) provided by the open-source community, I could transfer a few MP3s to the vintage player via USB.
 In 1999, an MP3 player holding about 20 songs (at 128 Kbps bit rate) in its internal memory was impressive.

-The Open Source community delivered once more to make this MP3 player usable; the player runs on one (1) AA battery!
+The Open-Source community delivered once more to make this MP3 player usable; it runs on one (1) AA battery!

-If you have a G3, a G4, or a G5-powered Mac running OS X, make sure that it is loaded with Mac OS X Tiger (10.4.x ) or lower for it can run in Classic Mode (typically, System 9. x).
+If you have a G3, G4, or G5-powered Mac running OS X, ensure it is loaded with Mac OS X Tiger (10.4.x ) or lower torun in Classic Mode (typically, System 9. x).

 Apple discontinued the ability to run Classic Mode in subsequent revisions of Mac OS X — 10.5.x (Leopard) and later.